andkrau/NuanceResurrection/Readme.txt

-Implement (bi)linear address mirroring properly and enable it Optimize (bi)linear memory reads, and some memory stores Optimize DMA transfers (especially all that are triggered by T3K) Fix missing 0x7F mask for shifts in certain mul/shift ops when using the dynamic recompiler Implement BDMA_Type8_Read_0 which fixes Space Invaders 'Overlay' play mode
+Implement (bi)linear address mirroring properly and enable it Optimize (bi)linear memory reads, and some memory stores Optimize DMA transfers (especially all that are triggered by T3K) Fix linear DMA if Write & Dup & Direct mode
+Fix linear DMA when writing to local control register Fix missing 0x7F mask for shifts in certain mul/shift ops when using the dynamic recompiler Implement BDMA_Type8_Read_0 (e.g. fixes Space Invaders 'Overlay' play mode) Add zero 'area' return to GetPointerToMemory(), as some games read 'invalid' mem regions (like $0 which returns 0 on Nuon HW)

 01/04/2024 version 0.6.5:
 Fix loading of nuance.cfg when drag and drop is used